Empire-Strikes-Back/Flula/readme.txt

 - we, programs, are are built from source
 - we libraries, are included via :git/url and commit hash

+we say no to updates

+- and update notifications

 one branch, forks, no git tags

 - we have one branch - main, we have forks, we have no git tags - our commit hashes define us